Radial nerve: Variation

-It is commonly believed that the radial nerve also provided motor innervation to the long head of the triceps.
-However, a study conducted in 2004 found out that axillary nerve innervates the long head of triceps in 20 cadavers without any supply from radial nerve.
+It is commonly believed that the radial nerve provides motor innervation to the long head of the triceps.
+However, a study conducted in 2004 found that axillary nerve innervated the long head of the triceps in twenty cadavers without any supply from the radial nerve.

 Function

 The following are branches of the radial nerve (including the superficial branch of the radial nerve and the deep branch of the radial nerve/posterior interosseous nerve).

 Cutaneous

 Cutaneous innervation by the radial nerve is provided by the following nerve branches: